 Since this state is known for dairy farming, they take pride in protecting their reputation.
 The Wisconsin State Legislature contains several ordinances detailing these palatable requirements for both cheese and butter.
 So, if you’re looking for dairy that’s required to be delicious by law, you’ll find what you’re searching for in Wisconsin!

 Don't let your contracts be like these outdated laws!

 While these old laws are good for a laugh, outdated contracts unfortunately aren’t as comical - but are still quite common.
 Businesses are always evolving, just like local governments, and it’s important to ensure that existing contracts don’t contain any old or outdated clauses.
-The good news is that there’s an easy way to avoid this, and LinkSquares AI-powered contract analytics platform can help.
+The good news is that there’s an easy way to avoid this, and LinkSquares Contract Lifecycle Management (CLM) solution can help (and deliver 352% ROI over 3 years.)
 For more information about how LinkSquares can help you manage and analyze your organization’s contracts, request a demo with our team.

 Editor's Note: This post was originally published in April 2019 and has been updated with new laws and current LinkSquares information.